shivajid/hwx-isilon/README.md

 ### Customize the services

-+ Change the port for webhdfs to 8082 under HDFS
++ Change the port for webhdfs to 8082 under HDFS.
+The default address is 50070.

 <pre>
 dfs.namenode.http-address = __REPLACE__hostname__:8082
 </pre>